I love this dish by chef Massimo Bruno and the Italian name for them but something is lost in translation by calling them ‘egg balls!’

 For the Sauce

-- Prepare the sauce so it can cook while you make the egg popettes.
-Blend the tomatoes in a food processor.
+- Blend the tomatoes in a food processor.

 - Gently heat the olive oil in a sauce pan and add the garlic and cook until very light golden brown.

-- Add the tomatoes plus enough water to rinse the container, than add the basil and some sea salt and let it cook for 30 minutes.
-You want to have a very liquid sauce because they will absorb the liquid as they cook in it.
+- Add the tomatoes plus enough water to rinse the container to the garlic in the pan, than add the basil and sea salt and let simmer for 30 minutes.
+You will have a very liquid sauce; the popettes will absorb the liquid as they cook in it.

-- Beat the eggs and slowly add the cheese first, then the bread crumbs, the parsley, the baking soda, the sea salt and beat all together.
-You should have a semisolid consistency so add bread crumbs and cheese until you can form the mixture into balls.
+- Beat the eggs then slowly add the cheese, then the bread crumbs, the parsley, the baking soda, and sea salt and mix all together.
+You should have a semi-solid consistency; if necessary add additional bread crumbs and cheese until you can form the mixture into balls.

 - Heat the oil in a large frying pan, deep enough to cook them halfway up their height; the oil is ready when you splash a little flour in it and it drizzles.
 It's important to be hot enough or the popettes will absorb the oil.